algolia-demo-nba/algolia-demo-nba.github.io/README.md

 So look up your favorite team and learn a thing or two more about NBA history, or secure some bragging rights for your favorite team!

 Algolia's products are very easy to use and can play a crucial part to any application.
 Throughout the entire development process, the documentation as well as the online support community are both wonderful resources.
+I highly recommend leveraging Algolia in your next project.

 This application can be viewed directly here: https://algolia-demo-nba.github.io